 “As the Treasury launches the government’s first ever economics apprenticeship, we will grow a new generation of economists who can apply their skills and knowledge to the opportunities and challenges in this country.”

-The Government Economic Service Degree Apprenticeship Programme, which has been developed with the University of Kent, will be open to people aged 17-27.
+The Government Economic Service Degree Apprenticeship Programme, which has been developed with the University of Kent, will be open to people of all ages.
 The apprenticeship standard was developed by a group of economist employers including the Treasury and the Bank of England.

 Applicants must have achieved GCSE maths at grade 6 (or B for those who received their qualification under the old grading system) and three Cs in any A-level subject or equivalent BTEC diploma.